ShooShoSha/DarkSoulsCraft/README.md

 After that, the changes will be reviewed.
 We may make comments on its acceptance, why it won't be accepted, or what would make it better before making the merge.

 # License
 Unless otherwise specified, source code in this repository is licensed under GNU Lesser General Public License version 3 or later.
-Any assets incorporated from the source code (text, textures, et cetera), are licensed under Creative Commons Attribution 4.0 unless otherwise specified.
+Any assets incorporated from the source code (text, textures, et cetera), are licensed under Creative Commons Attribution-ShareAlike 4.0 unless otherwise specified.